 14. Clark AJ.
 Empathy: implications of three ways of knowing in counseling.
 J Hum Couns Educ Dev.
 2004;43(2):141-151.

-15. Yegidis BL, Weinbach RW.
+15. Yegidis BL, Weinbach RW, Myers LL.
 Research Methods for Social Workers.
-Boston, MA: Allyn and Bacon; 2002.
+7th ed.
+Philadelphia, PA: Pearson; 2011.

 17. Ponterotto JG.
 Qualitative research in counseling psychology: a primer on research paradigms and philosophy of science.
 J Couns Psychol.
 2005;52(2):126-136.